The Tribunal is an independent organisation

 applications for compulsory treatment orders (CTOs) under the 2003

 Act.
-It also considers appeals against compulsory measures
+It also considers appeals against compulsory measures such as

 How do I contact the Tribunal?